tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

-Well in that case we rip them to shreds,  we fill our baths with their warm blood, soap ourselves with their belly fat Not so simple though, we may find ours is the fat doing the soaping, voiding the pact will see us loose the seers
+Well in that case we rip them to shreds,  we fill our baths with their warm blood, soap ourselves with their belly fat Not so simple though, we may find ours is the fat doing the soaping if we strike too early, voiding the pact will see us loose the seers, So be it, I say we leave them to their leaves, for years they haven't mustered a peep about port seizing, those viney fucks will leave their nodes i